-A tall blond woman approached a disheveled man sitting beside the front door of First Bank of Ransom.
-She kicked him hard with a well-worn heel.
+A woman approached a disheveled, drunken man sitting beside the front door of a city bank.
+She kicked him.
 When he didn’t respond she kicked him again.

-“Yeah but your bank financed the Devil’s Gate prison, housed monsters, tore down the fence in my yard and allowed my family to die.
+“Yeah but you financed the Devil’s Gate prison, housed monsters and allowed my family to die.
 I’m sure you are aware of what that looks like since you lost your husband.”

 “And I’m not a drunk 24/7 who blames a bank for every problem he has.”